zetsux/setsuna-discord-bot/README.md

 - The '50/50' Gamble
 - Spy Game (SpyFall)

-### Chatbot (OpenAI API)
+### AI Features (OpenAI API)
+- Chatbot
   - Ask questions
   - Give tasks (ex : Solve a problem, create a program code, create an essay, etc)
   - Chat normally
+  - And other things that you can try yourself...
+- Image Generation by prompt (DALL-E API)
+- Text Alter
+  - Fix Grammar Mistakes
+  - Fix Program Code Mistakes
   - And other things that you can try yourself...

 ### Other Features
 - Profile with User's Statuses, Editable Bio, and Editable Picture